izikeros/blog/content/posts/posts/2019-08-23-cli-toolbelt-for-datascience.md

 ```sh
 sort file.txt | uniq
 ```
-Moreover, `sort` has option `-u` which stands for *unique*.
+Moreover, `sort` has the option `-u` which stands for *unique*.
 Therefore, to have unique lines it is sufficient to use:
 ```sh
 sort -u file.txt
 ```